trinodb/trino/presto-docs/src/main/sphinx/security/cli.rst

 =============================== =========================================================================
 Option                          Description
 =============================== =========================================================================
-``--server``                    The address and port of the Presto coordinator.
+``--server``                    The address and port of the Trino coordinator.
 The port must
-                                be set to the port the Presto coordinator is listening for HTTPS connections on.
+                                be set to the port the Trino coordinator is listening for HTTPS connections on.
 ``--krb5-config-path``          Kerberos configuration file.
 ``--krb5-principal``            The principal to use when authenticating to the coordinator.
 ``--krb5-keytab-path``          The location of the the keytab that can be used to
-                                authenticate the principal specified by ``--krb5-principal`` ``--krb5-remote-service-name``  Presto coordinator Kerberos service name.
+                                authenticate the principal specified by ``--krb5-principal`` ``--krb5-remote-service-name``  Trino coordinator Kerberos service name.
 ``--keystore-path``             The location of the Java Keystore file that is used
                                 to secure TLS.
 ``--keystore-password``         The password for the keystore.
 This must match the